lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   };
   MODULE_DEVICE_TABLE(pci, snd_mychip_ids);

-The first and second fields of the struct pci_device_id are the vendor and device IDs.
-If you have no reason to filter the matching devices, you can leave the remaining fields as above.
-The last field of the struct pci_device_id contains private data for this entry.
+The first and second fields of the :c:type:`struct pci_device_id
+<pci_device_id>` structure are the vendor and device IDs.
+If you
+have no reason to filter the matching devices, you can leave the remaining fields as above.
+The last field of the :c:type:`struct pci_device_id <pci_device_id>` struct contains private data for this entry.
 You can specify any value here, for example, to define specific operations for supported device IDs.
 Such an example is found in the intel8x0 driver.

 The last entry of this list is the terminator.
 You must specify this all-zero entry.

-Then, prepare the struct pci_driver
+Then, prepare the :c:type:`struct pci_driver <pci_driver>`
 record:

 ::